sul-dlss/gis-robot-suite/README.md

 Robot code for accessioning, delivery, and discovery of GIS resources.

+# Documentation

+Check the [Wiki](https://github.com/sul-dlss/robot-master/wiki) in the robot-master repo.

 To run, use the `lyber-core` infrastructure, which uses `bundle exec controller boot` to start all robots defined in `config/environments/robots_ENV.yml`.